All children in Reception in Harrow schools are offered vision screening by the Harrow school nursing service.

 Poor eyesight can contribute to learning and behavioural problems.
 Young children may not be able to explain any difficulties with their vision.
 They may not even be aware they have a problem.

-If your child does not attend a participating school, take them for a free sight test at an optician.
+If your child's school is not taking part, take them for a Free sight test at an optician.

 NHS eye tests for children

 Opticians provide free eye tests for children under 16 (under 19 if in full-time education).
-We encourage you to make sure that you take your child for an eye test on a regular basis.
+You should take your child for an eye test on a regular basis.

 Most people should have their eyes tested at least every 2 years.
-Your doctor, ophthalmic practitioner or optometrist may recommend you are tested more often.
+Healthcare workers may recommend you are tested more often.

 There is more information about eye testing for children on the NHS website.